RakeshKengale/RaKKeN/Index/Handling_Attackers.md

 __For example,__

-perhaps they modify the account number in a hidden field to access another user’s data, or submit requests out of sequence to exploit defects in the application’s logic.
+Perhaps they modify the account number in a hidden field to access another user’s data, or submit requests out of sequence to exploit defects in the application’s logic.
 In these cases, a request submitted by an attacker may be identical to that submitted by a benign user.
 What makes it malicious are the circumstances under which it is made.
 In any security-critical application, the most effective way to implement realtime alerting is to integrate this tightly with the application’s input validation mechanisms and other controls.

 __For example,__